lloydmeta/enumeratum/README.md

 ### Slick integration

 [Slick](http://slick.lightbend.com) doesn't need a separate integration.
-You just have to provide a `MappedColumnType` for each database column that should be represented as an enum on Scala site.
+You just have to provide a `MappedColumnType` for each database column that should be represented as an enum on the Scala side.

 For example when you want the `Enum[Greeting]` defined in the introduction as a database column, you can use the following code